 We like nicknames at our house.
 Everyone gets at least one or two (if not more).
 However, they can't just be made up on the spot.
 It has to be something that's catchy and fits the person.

 When our girls came, they noticed right away that a couple of Cherub 1's friends have these nicknames.
 They noticed how proud they were of their nicknames.
-In fact, believe it or not, Alan's friend Joel says his first car going to have a vanity plate with his official nickname SmellyCat.
+In fact, believe it or not, Herman's friend Joel says his first car going to have a vanity plate with his official nickname SmellyCat.
 Totally hilarious!

 Well, the girls wanted nicknames too.
 But we couldn't find something that fit "just right".